LiamBailey/wordpress-flowplayer-beta/readme.txt

 == Installation ==

-= Using The WordPress Dashboard =
+= Installing from the WordPress dashboard =

-1. Navigate to the 'Add New' Plugin Dashboard
+1. Navigate to the 'Add New' plugins dashboard
-2. Search for 'Flowplayer5'
+2. Search for 'Flowplayer5 for WordPress'
 3. Click 'Install Now'
-4. Activate the plugin on the WordPress Plugin Dashboard
+4. Activate the plugin on the WordPress Plugin dashboard

-= Using The WordPress Dashboard =
+= Uploading in the WordPress dashboard =

-1. Navigate to the 'Add New' Plugin Dashboard
+1. Navigate to the 'Add New' plugins dashboard
 2. Navigate to the 'Upload' area
 3. Select `flowplayer5.zip` from your computer
 4. Upload
-5. Activate the plugin on the WordPress Plugin Dashboard
+5. Activate the plugin on the WordPress Plugin dashboard

 = Using FTP =